 When you select a custom shared folder for the first time (an empty folder), all the content of the local shared folder will be copied to it.
 But no files are overwritten in any case, and when adding more systems they will simply use what is in there and they will only copy missing files (if any).

-Note for system administrators: The path to the shared folder is stored in this location:
+Note for system administrators: The paths to the shared folder, projects folder, media folder, and other definable paths are stored in this xml file:

 Settings and configuration files that must be local to each system